 - Mastering and focusing on just one type of setup

 Knowing what you’re good at, but also knowing what’s working is critical to success.

 The only way you can determine what those things are is by doing the hard work and asking the tough questions.
 It requires you to take a step back and review your trades, practices, and approach to the markets.

 Dropping day trading wasn’t for the hell of it.
 It happened out of necessity.

 Looking over my monthly performance for over a year of data showed very clearly where the bulk of my profits were coming from — swing trades.
-Add in the fact that 80% of my monthly expenses (commissions) were coming from my day trades, and that it was the primary source for putting me on tilt, all suggested something had to change.
+Add in the fact, 80% of my monthly expenses (commissions) were coming from day trades and that they were the primary source for putting me on tilt, all suggested something had to change.

-Building in a proactive approach where you ask the questions and analyze your trading regularly (daily, weekly or monthly) is critical to keep moving forward.
+Building in a proactive approach, where you ask questions and analyze your trading regularly, (daily, weekly or monthly) is critical to keep moving forward.

 This doesn’t mean you should start changing everything all at once as soon as you start losing money.
 You need to get good at identifying what good losses are and what bad ones look like.